 The Pursuit of Happyness

-The Pursuit of Happyness is a genuine story dependent on the life of entrepreneur Chris Gardner’s about one-year battle of being destitute with his child while going through a grueling half year unpaid internship as a stockbroker.
+The Pursuit of Happyness is a genuine story dependent on the life of entrepreneur Chris Gardner’s about the one-year battle of being destitute with his child while going through a grueling half-year unpaid internship as a stockbroker.
 Will Smith’s depiction of Gardner earned him an Oscar nomination.

 Why watch it?
 Chris Gardner defeated incredible conditions to accomplish his fantasies.
 Conditions that are very little not quite the same as what beginning period entrepreneurs face.